netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ### Traffic Redirection over Different Path

-An attacker may craft a path with a network address that is identical to an existing valid client, but with a different path.
+An attacker may craft a path with a network address that is identical to an existing valid endpoint, but with a different path.

-The new route is invalid (contains loops or non-existent links) or may be faulty (contains links that are broken or have high latency or drop rate).
+The new route may be invalid (contains loops or non-existent links) or faulty (contains links that are broken or have high latency or drop rate).

 The new route may also work fine, but violate the client's path policy